hepplerj/Dissertation/ch2.dissertation.Heppler.md

 ...

 \begin{aquote}{Karl J. Belser, \textit{Planning Progress 1956}}
 Hammer in hand, the county went noisily about the job of transforming itself from a rural to a metropolitan community.
 Bulldozers leveled orchards for thousands of homesites.
 The steel webbing of new factories spread over former hay fields.
 Acres of asphalt marked the parking areas of new suburban shopping centers.
 Service stations sprang up like mushrooms along our major thoroughfares.
-Fleets of ready-mix trucks disgorged concrete into the foundation forms of every kind of building — in every part of the county.
+Fleets of ready--mix trucks disgorged concrete into the foundation forms of every kind of building---in every part of the county.
 \end{aquote}

 <!--[^cf1]-->